Mentoring

 Professional registration mentor

-IChemE Professional Registration Mentors are Chartered Members or Fellows assisting others, usually towards their Chartered application, which may include:
+IChemE Professional Registration Mentors are Chartered Members (or Fellows who are Chartered) assisting others, usually towards their Chartered application, which may include:

 • helping your mentee develop their skills and knowledge